tristanpenman/snippets/README.md

 # Snippets

-Inspired by [this collection of TILs](https://github.com/jbranchaud/til), this repo is my personal collection of snippets, notes and cheatsheets.
-This is based on projects that I've worked on, and the general hassle of maintaining a usable system.
+This is my personal collection of snippets, notes and cheatsheets.

+These were collected while working on various projects, or through the daily chore of maintaining a usable operating system.

 ## Categories